jokilic/moderni_alias/README.md

 ## Things I still want to do 👷‍♂️

 - [ ] Add more words
+- [ ] Make Web version and host it
-- [ ] Tie break not working properly
+- [ ] Test on Android, iOS & Web

 ## Changelog

 - [ ] Complete refactor of the app
+- [ ] Screen doesn't turn off when round is active
 - [ ] Used words are persisted
 - [ ] Back buttons in some screens
 - [ ] New sound when longpressing my photo